 One of the most frustrating things about transitionary periods in youth, is coming face to face with inevitable change.
 It can be as simple as moving from your home to a college dorm, or more complicated like traveling to another state for a new job.
 I was seventeen when I had my first serious transition in life, and it marked me.
-She was just a friend, I told myself, again and again, as she went to Missouri and I stayed in the same state.
+She was just a friend, I told myself, again and again, as she went to California and I stayed in the same state.
 Internet and phone calls would surely keep us close.

 But as do all things with time, friendships transform.
 We fall in love with different people, and new and fresh experiences catalyze this.
 Bits of data can’t hold this back, and a year into my university, and I realized that what was once my closest friend was now somewhat of a stranger.
 She had new friends, a different life, a better life.

 In the fifth episode of Revue Starlight, Tsuyuzaki Mahiru wakes up alone.